 Overview

-This package offers convenient access to a new and extensive database containing a list of 7815 endemic plant species found in Peru.
-This comprehensive collection provides detailed botanical information, including accepted names, family, authorship, publication details, and the place and date of first publication for each species.
+This package offers convenient access to a new and extensive database containing a list of 7898 endemic plant species found in Peru.
+This comprehensive collection provides detailed botanical information, including accepted names, family, genus, species, infraspecific taxonomy, authorship, publication details, and temporal information including both actual and nominal publication years for each species.

-The database spans a total of 165 families, with particular richness observed in the Orchidaceae, Asteraceae, Piperaceae, Fabaceae, Bromeliaceae, Solanaceae, Melastomataceae, Cactaceae, Araceae, Rubiaceae families, all of which boast the highest number of endemic species in Peru.
+The database spans a total of 165 families, with particular richness observed in the Orchidaceae, Asteraceae, Piperaceae, Fabaceae, Solanaceae, Bromeliaceae, Melastomataceae, Cactaceae, Araceae, Rubiaceae families, all of which boast the highest number of endemic species in Peru.
+The enhanced dataset now includes 160 records where actual and nominal publication years differ, providing valuable insights into historical botanical publishing practices.

 Installation